 -

-Cost-Effective: They eliminate the need to purchase physical copies of the software or expensive hardware.
+Cost-Effective: They eliminate the necessity to purchase physical copies or expensive software.

 -